ayodyadsr/PayloadBase/README.md

 # PayloadBase

 A focused payload collection for web application security testing.
-Organized by vulnerability class load any file directly into Burp, ffuf, or nuclei and go.
+Organized by vulnerability class load any file directly into Burp, ffuf, or nuclei and gobuster.

 Maintained by [ayodyadsr](https://github.com/ayodyadsr)